CCRE/UC CENTER SACRAMENTO

 Local Government & Community: Partnering for Success

 Interested in learning more about local government and how to get involved in politics at the local level?
-In partnership with Pepperdine University’s School of Public Policy, C.A.R.’s Center for California Real Estate (CCRE) presents a new educational opportunity for C.A.R. members.
-Under the direction of Public Policy Dean Pete Peterson, this series will be offered virtually and is free for C.A.R. members.
+In partnership with Pepperdine University’s Davenport Institute for Public Engagement and Civic Leadership, C.A.R.’s Center for California Real Estate (CCRE) presents an educational opportunity for C.A.R. members with an opportunity to earn a professional certificate.
+This series will be offered virtually and is free for C.A.R. members.

 Local governments and communities coexist in a unique relationship, that when healthy, can lead to successful partnership and projects.
 However, it is not always easy to understand how local government works, where the funding comes from, what the major issues are right now, and how you, as a community member, can get involved.